-1. The UNL system strives to achieve language independence through its vast and rich repository of universal words.

-- 2. The basic UWs, i.e., the unrestricted headwords, are mostly English words.
+- 1. The UNL system strives to achieve language independence through its vast and rich repository of universal words. - 2.
+The basic UWs, i.e. the unrestricted headwords, are mostly English words.
 But this does not make the UW dictionary an English language lexicon, since the concepts denoted by these UWs are valid for all languages. - 3.
-Whenever a language-specific word is cumbersome to express in English, the word is introduced into the UW repository after placing the proper restriction which clarifies the meaning of the particular UW and classifies it in a particular domain. - 4.
-The relation labels have stabilised to 41 and seem adequate to capture semantic relations between concepts across all languages.
-This is, however, only an empirical statement keeping in mind the necessity and the sufficiency conditions. - 5.
-A large portion of the burden of expressiveness in the UNL is carried by the attribute labels that indicate how the word is used in the sentence. - 6.
-The UW repository is the UNION of ALL concepts existing in ALL languages at ALL times.
+Whenever a language-specific word is cumbersome to express in English, the word is introduced into the UW repository after placing the proper restriction that clarifies the meaning of the particular UW and classifies it in a particular domain. - 4.
+The RLs have stabilised to 41 and seem adequate to capture semantic relations between concepts across all languages.
+This is, however, only an empirical statement keeping in mind the necessity and the sufficiency conditions.

+- 5. A large portion of the burden of expressiveness in the UNL is carried by the attribute labels that indicate how the word is used in the sentence. - 6.
+The UW repository is the union of all concepts existing in all languages at all times.

-3 L-UW Dictionary and The Universal Lexicon
+3. L-UW Dictionary and the Universal Lexicon

-In this section, we discuss the structure of a Language-UW (L-UW) Dictionary, its language dependent and independent parts and the associated attributes.
-The restriction attached with every word not only disambiguates it, but also puts it under a predefined hierarchy of concepts, called the knowledge Base in the UNL parlance.
+In this section, we discuss the structure of an L-UW dictionary, its language-dependent and -independent parts and the associated attributes.
+The restriction attached to every word not only disambiguates it, but also puts it under a predefined hierarchy of concepts, called the "knowledge base" in the UNL parlance.
 To construct the L-UW dictionary, the UWs are linked with the language words.
 Morphological, syntactic and semantic attributes are then added.
-For example, for the UW dog(icl>mammal), the Hindi word $\frac{1}{3}$ [kutta](dog) is the language word, the morphological attribute is NA (indicating word ending with $\frac{1}{3}$), the syntactic attribute is NOUN and the semantic attribute is ANIMATE.
-A part of the entry is
+For example, for the UW dog(icl>mammal), the Hindi word ku%ta kutta 'dog' is the language word, the morphological attribute is NA (indicating word ending with Aa), the syntactic attribute is NOUN and the semantic attribute is ANIMATE.
+A part of the entry is (15).

-[কুলা] "dog(icl>mammal)" (NOUN, NA, ANIMATE);
+(15) [ku%ta] "dog(icl>mammal)" (NOUN, NA, ANIMATE);

-The language independent part of this entry are dog(icl>mammal) and ANIMATE, while the language dependent parts are कुला [kutta](dog) and NA.
-The same language-UW dictionary is used for the analysis and the generation of sentences for a particular language.
+The language-independent part of this entry are dog(icl>mammal) and ANIMATE, while the language-dependent parts are ku%ta and NA.
+The same L-UW dictionary is used for the analysis and the generation of sentences for a particular language.

-3.1 The Architecture of the L-UW Development System
+3.1 ARCHITECTURE OF THE L-UW DEVELOPMENT SYSTEM

-Figure 1 shows the architecture of the L-UW development system with both language dependent and language independent components.
-The Language independent parts are:
+Figure 2 shows the architecture of the L-UW development system with both language-dependent and language-independent components.
+The language-independent parts are the ontology space and the set of Uws.
+The language-dependent parts are the language-specific dictionary and the syntactic and morphological attributes.